atlantichabitatmodels/communityofpractice/_posts/2025-11-17-ACCDCUpdates.md

 Since 2018, AC CDC has created habitat models for numerous SAR.
 Eight species were highlighted within the presentation (**Table 1**).
 Due to some species being classified as “location sensitive” by the New Brunswick and Nova Scotia provincial governments, this post will be limited to what information we can share publicly.
 If you wish to learn more about the AC CDC, please contact Charity Robicheau (**Table 2**).

-**Table 1**.
+Table 1.
 Eight species at risk highlighted in the Community of Practice presentation, including their COSEWIC Committee on the Status of Endangered Wildlife in Canada) and SARA (Species At Risk Act) designations, along with their provincial status within New Brunswick (NB) and Nova Scotia (NS).
 | Scientific Name           | Common Name             | COSEWIC         | SARA            | Provincial Status                     |
 | ------------------------- | ----------------------- | --------------- | --------------- | ------------------------------------- |
 | *Riparia riparia*         | Bank Swallow            | Threatened      | Threatened      | Endangered (NB & NS)                  |